visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

 There are two image files associated with the splashscreen, both of which are `XCF <https://xcf.berkeley.edu>`_.
 XCF files are the native image format of the `GIMP <https://www.gimp.org>`_ image-editing program.
-One is for the splashscreen and the second is for the icon on MacOS X. They are both used as the first step in the process to create the splashscreen and icon.
+One is for the splashscreen and the second is for the icon on macOS X. They are both used as the first step in the process to create the splashscreen and icon.

 The rest of this section will be focused on updating the version number.